system76/docs/content/live-disk.md

 sha256sum pop-os_21.04_amd64_nvidia_7.iso
 ```

-**Note:** The .iso filenames will change overtime so please make sure you are using the correct .iso filename
+**Note:** The .iso filenames will change over time, so please make sure you are using the correct .iso filename.

-If the checksum does not match the one in the [download page](https://pop.system76.com), you may need to re-download your copy of Pop!_OS and ensure it completes downloading before re-verifying it.
+If the checksum does not match the one on the [download page](https://pop.system76.com), you may need to re-download your copy of Pop!_OS and ensure it completes downloading before re-verifying it.

 ## Make Bootable drive